Olympias: Alexander's reign and the Wars of the Diadochi

 After the death of Philip II, which Olympias was believed to have either ordered or been an accessory to according to some ancient historical accounts, Olympias was allegedly also involved in overseeing the execution of Eurydice and her child in order to secure Alexander's position as the rightful king of Macedonia.
 During Alexander's campaigns, she regularly corresponded with him and may have confirmed her son's claim in Egypt that his father was not Philip but Zeus.
 The relationship between Olympias and Alexander was cordial, but her son tried to keep her away from politics.
 However, she wielded great influence in Macedonia and caused troubles to Antipater, the regent of the kingdom.
 In 330 BC, she returned to Epirus and served as a regent to her cousin Aeacides in the Epirote state, as her brother Alexander I had died during a campaign in southern Italy.

 After Alexander the Great's death in Babylon in 323 BC, his wife Roxana gave birth to their son named Alexander IV.
-Alexander IV and with his uncle Philip III Arrhidaeus, the half brother of Alexander the Great who may have been disabled, were subject to the regency of Perdiccas, who tried to strengthen his position through a marriage with Antipater's daughter Nicaea.
+Alexander IV and his uncle Philip III Arrhidaeus, the half brother of Alexander the Great who may have been disabled, were subject to the regency of Perdiccas, who tried to strengthen his position through a marriage with Antipater's daughter Nicaea.
 At the same time, Olympias offered Perdiccas the hand of her and Philip's daughter, Cleopatra.
 Perdiccas chose Cleopatra, which angered Antipater, who allied himself with several other Diadochi, deposed Perdiccas, and was declared regent, only to die within the year.